Open the AI Black Box

 Visualize features topologically.

-Topological analysis reveals how related features cluster, connect, and form concepts.
-Powered by Cobalt.
+Reveal how internal features cluster, connect, and change using topological analysis, powered by Cobalt.

 “This is a map of an LLM’s mind.”